-Guards surrounded the palace and kept a strict watch for the third birth, but the ogress still snuck into the room and seized the baby, though she did not have time to eat it.
+During the third birth, guards surrounded the palace and kept a strict watch, but the ogress still snuck into the room and seized the baby, though she did not have time to eat it.
 She fled with the baby and escaped through the sewers.
 The ogress fell in love with the child and raised it as her own.
 They lived in a cave at the cemetery and ate human flesh.
-Because the boy was human, he couldn’t turn himself invisible, but the ogress gave him a root to make it happen.
+Because the boy was human he couldn’t turn himself invisible, but the ogress gave him a root to make it happen.

 After the ogress died, the queen gave birth a fourth time and the newborn boy was safe.
 When he grew up he ascended the throne and was a righteous king.
 His wise eldest son, who served as viceroy, was the Bodhisatta.

-When the son of the ogress no longer had his magic root, people saw him in the cemetery and were frightened.
+When the son of the ogress no longer had his magic root, people saw him in the cemetery and were frightened because he appeared just like a regular ogre.
 Fearing he would eventually kill and eat people, they complained to the king who sent soldiers to capture him.
 He frightened the soldiers and escaped to the forest, living at the foot of a banyan tree and never returning to the city.
 Now, instead of eating corpses, he grabbed people traveling by road.

 One day the king organized a hunt.
 Just as he was departing, a brahmin came to sell the king a poem for four hundred coins.
 The king declared that whoever among his friends let a deer escape would pay for the poem, and he gave the brahmin lodging to await their return.

 The king went straight back to the city and paid the brahmin four thousand coins instead of four hundred.
-He tried to make the Bodhisatta the new king, but he refused the crown, instead insisting he would save his father by sacrificing himself to the ogre in his place.
+He tried to make the Bodhisatta the new king, but he refused the crown, instead insisting he would save his father by sacrificing himself to the ogre.
 The king reluctantly accepted, and in the morning the Bodhisatta bid his distraught parents, sister, and wife farewell and walked into the forest with the courage of a lion.

 A great multitude greeted the Bodhisatta on his return to the city and listened to his story.
 The king went to see his long-lost brother.
-The king tried, unsuccessfully, inviting him to come take the throne.
-The he urged him to come live in the royal park, but he also refused this.
+The king tried, unsuccessfully, to convince him to come take the throne.
+Then he urged his brother to come live in the royal park, but he also refused this.
 So the king built a town for one thousand families near the ascetics’ hermitage to ensure they would always receive abundant alms.